 The summits are designed as a forum for all; from veteran worldschoolers to those who are just starting out as a place to add to our collective wisdom, share experiences, challenges and triumphs and support one another.

 Now community connection is more important than ever.
-Most worldschoolers have struggled throughout 2020 and 2021, faced with the inability to travel, some being unable to return to their home countries after long lockdowns and restrictions.
-Most families have felt isolated from one another, some have faced health & mental health challenges and every single worldschoolers has dealt with so much uncertainty in the world around us.
+Most worldschoolers have had to make adjustments throughout 2020 and 2022, some faced with the inability to travel, some being unable to return to their home countries after long lockdowns and restrictions.
+Most families have felt isolated from one another, some have faced health & mental health challenges and every single worldschooler has dealt with so much uncertainty in the world around us.

 In 2021 Project World School broke the cycle of isolation, committed to maintaining a sense of connection for our worldschooler community.
 We hosted a small Project World School Family Summit in Zihuatanejo, Mexico.